 On January 16, 2024, a putative class action captioned McAuliffe v.
 Mobileye Global Inc., et al., 1:24-CV-00310 (S.D.N.Y.), was filed in the United States District Court for the Southern District of New York against Mobileye and certain of its current and former officers, asserting violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 in connection with defendants' alleged misstatements and omissions concerning the build-up of excess inventory by certain Tier 1 Mobileye customers.
 The complaint seeks unspecified damages and other relief on behalf of all persons and entities who purchased or otherwise acquired Mobileye securities between January 26, 2023 and January 3, 2024.
+On July 12, 2024, the court consolidated the McAuliffe case with a substantively identical case, Le v.
+Mobileye Global Inc., et al., 1:24-CV-01390 (S.D.N.Y.), appointed a lead plaintiff, and set an initial schedule for the consolidated case.
 We intend to defend the matter vigorously.
-No provision was recorded in the financial statements as of March 30, 2024.
+No provision was recorded in the financial statements as of June 29, 2024.